Screwhorn Antelope Facts

 Screwhorn Antelope Physical Description

-Arguably, the Screwhorn Antelope has a unique set of horns.
-These display two or three sharp twists and average up to 31 in (80 cm) in length.
+Arguably, this marvel of Nature has a highly unique set of horns.
+These generally display two or three sharp twists and average up to 31 in (80 cm) in length.
 As a matter of fact, in exceptional individuals, these may reach lengths of as much as 43 in (110 cm).

-The coats also vary in color with the seasons: gray-brown in winter and almost white in summer.
-In addition, this fabulous animal species also displays the physiological trait of sexual dimorphism.
-In its case, that presents itself in terms of size.
+The beautiful coats also vary in color with the seasons, being gray-brown in winter and almost white in summer.
+This fabulous animal species also displays the physiological trait of sexual dimorphism.
+In its case, that natural trait presents itself in terms of size.

 Females average slightly less in both mass and height than the males.
 Meanwhile, although females remain slimmer, both genders average a head and body length of about 51 in (130 cm).
-But the differences between genders does not end there.
+But the physical differences between two genders does not simply end there.

 - Kingdom: Animalia